geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-30/meeting-transcript.md

 Yeah, holiday meeting, holiday meeting, holiday meeting.
 So yeah, I guess Chenyu left us a list.
 So we'll go down to the list.
-We'll start with no UOP mutability.
+We'll start with no UOp mutability.
-So right now we have UOP mutability.
+So right now we have UOp mutability.
-UOP mutability can't stay.
+UOp mutability can't stay.
 So I have a PR passing test, but unfortunately it uses a weakset of all the tensors.
 So things like that can't stay.
-I merged this morning UOP children tracking.
+I merged this morning UOp children tracking.
-So now there's a property on UOPs called children.
+So now there's a property on UOps called children.
 And it's a weakset.
-Well, it's a set, but it's effectively a weakset of all the living children of that UOP.
+Well, it's a set, but it's effectively a weakset of all the living children of that UOp.
-And yeah, you can look in there to find children, which will eventually be rewritten instead of UOP mutability.
+And yeah, you can look in there to find children, which will eventually be rewritten instead of UOp mutability.
-So UOP mutability, it just ruins the beauty of UOPs.
+So UOp mutability, it just ruins the beauty of UOps.
-And the only thing you ever really need to change for a tensor when you realize a tensor, you don't actually want to change the UOPs themselves.
+And the only thing you ever really need to change for a tensor when you realize a tensor, you don't actually want to change the UOps themselves.
 You want to change where the tensor points.
 So yeah, what this does will allow us to..
 The tensor universe thing just doesn't work.
-The only graph that should exist anywhere in TinyGrad is the UOP graph.
+The only graph that should exist anywhere in TinyGrad is the UOp graph.
-So the UOP graph sources are the parent nodes, and those are strong references to the parents because you can't construct a child without the parents, but you can construct..
+So the UOp graph sources are the parent nodes, and those are strong references to the parents because you can't construct a child without the parents, but you can construct..
 Children are not strong references because if a child has no other references to it, you don't want to keep it around, otherwise nothing will ever be cleaned up.
 So, yep, that's the rest of today and maybe tomorrow for me.
-But I hope to have UOP Mutability gone for the new year.
+But I hope to have UOp Mutability gone for the new year.
 And then it doesn't look like Gradient's going to get in this year.
 But I think that's the Cast Before View stuff.
 And, yeah, if you want to move on to that, Qazalin.